takahirox/tiny-web-metaverse/packages/client/Readme.md

 if the component is not assigned yet.
 Use built-in `removeObject3D()` utility function to remove an Three.js `Object3D` from an entity.

-When `Object3D` is assigned to an entity, `Object3D`s transform must be identity (identity matrix).
+When an `Object3D` is assigned to an entity, its transform must be identity (identity matrix).
 Update the transform via `EntityObject3DProxy.root` after assigning.